-Class Marks Alphabetic Marks Numerical (out of 100) Typical features Level Ī Leading α, including αβ Normal 70 to 80.
+Class Marks Alphabetic Marks Numerical (out of 100) Typical features Level I Leading α, including αβ Normal 70 to 80.
 Higher marks may be given for exceptional work.
 Undergraduate work that contains original ideas in support of which good evidence and plausible arguments are adduced is rare at any level, and is extremely rare in examination scripts.
 It is awarded a very high First Class mark.
 More easily achieved, and still leading to good First Class marks are clear evidence of independent thought, a capacity for critical judgement, and an ability to make connections.
 Clear evidence of ability to analyse material, to argue or make a complex point coherently.
 Range and precision of knowledge of primary material impressive.
 Excellent organisation and presentation covering key points and avoiding irrelevance.
 A low First Class mark will show these characteristics to a lesser extent.
-75-80: original & challenging 70-74: incisive and thoughtful II.1 β + to β + +/βα About 60-69 A characteristic of a good Upper Second script is the sound presentation of evidence without mistakes but without the range of imaginative connections or independent judgement of the First Class script.
+75-80: original & challenging 70-74: incisive and thoughtful II.1 β + to β ^{++/} βα About 60-69 A characteristic of a good Upper Second script is the sound presentation of evidence without mistakes but without the range of imaginative connections or independent judgement of the First Class script.
 Scripts at the top end of the range will exhibit a capacity for critical judgement and an ability to make some connections.
 All Upper Second scripts will exhibit some evidence of ability to analyse material, to argue or make a complex point coherently.
 Range and precision of knowledge of primary material good.
 Solid organisation and presentation covering key points and largely avoiding irrelevance.
-65-69: resourceful use of material 60-64: good basic coverage II.2 γβ/β to β (including β?+) 50-59 Exercise of thought and judgement mostly competent, but dependent and limited in scope, and likely to include some mistakes and exhibit some confusion.
+65-69: resourceful use of material 60-64: good basic coverage II.2 γβ/β to $β$ (including $β?+$) 50-59 Exercise of thought and judgement mostly competent, but dependent and limited in scope, and likely to include some mistakes and exhibit some confusion.
 Straightforward treatment of material, with limited ability in analysis and argument.
 Mostly sound level of knowledge, covering some basic points.
 Adequate presentation of material, with a sound general sense of relevance, though perhaps wavering and unreflective.
 55-59: some good passages 50-54: coverage thin and without penetration.
-III $\gamma\delta/\gamma$ to $\gamma++/\gamma\beta$ 40-49 Evidence of some comprehension, but also many signs of confusion.
+III γδ/γ to γ++/γβ 40-49 Evidence of some comprehension, but also many signs of confusion.
 Evidence of knowledge, but not well supported by detail and severely limited in scope or deficient in argument.
 Intermittent competence in presentation, but sense of relevance may be limited.
-45-49: makes some points 40-44: lacking direction Fail Leading δ and below Normally 30- 39 Little sign of comprehension.
+45-49: makes some points 40-44: lacking direction Fail Leading δ and below Normally 30- 39 or below Little sign of comprehension.
 Information erroneous and may be very incomplete.
 Deficient presentation and/or argument and/or sense of relevance.
-30-39: very thin 20-29: gross inaccuracy Below 20: hardly any evidence of study
+A script which is significantly incomplete or even blank.
+30-39: very thin 20-29: significantly incomplete script 0: blank script